Sponsored by Gold Coast Tourism

 Everything on South Stradbroke moves to the beat of island time.

 There was a noticeable click into present-moment enjoyment as we stepped off the water taxi.
 Groove to your own vibe should have been the welcoming sign.

 Our guide, Sean, took us for a half-day 4WD tour on the beach.

 Unlike Fraser Island, there were no other cars in sight.
 We had the long stretch of white sand to ourselves.

 We drove south to the Gold Coast Seaway to watch the surfers bravely paddle across from Seaway Spit on the other side to come to South Straddie where the waves are epic.

-And of course, due to the lengths one has to go to to get to the waves, there’s far less competition for the epic barrels it’s known for.
-(It is notoriously sharky though so be alert – surfers amaze me with their dedication to riding great waves)
+And of course, due to the lengths one has to go to get to the waves, there’s far less competition for the epic barrels it’s known for.

 It is said that a bunch of dynamite sank with a ship that ran aground in a narrow passage off the island.
 To keep things as safe as they could, they thought it was best to detonate them.

 They didn’t realize how much dynamite was actually there and it blew a hole in the thin strip of land down the centre of the island.

 Then nature came in with cyclonic waves and winds to drive the two islands further apart.
 And now there’s a great wide channel between the two.